mndar/rbf/README.md

     cp yumplugins/extlinuxconf.conf /etc/yum/pluginconf.d/

+Note:
-Note: The files in the directory files/* have been taken from Fedora 21
+1. The files in the directory files/rpi2 have been taken from https://github.com/raspberrypi/firmware.git. config.txt and cmdlinux.txt from F21
+2.  files/cubietruck/u-boot-sunxi-with-spl.bin has been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git